Ozzie-code-alt/progen-refresh/mdBlogs/smartsolutions.md

 Kevin’s journey from a corporate job in Manila to Iloilo’s leading agency in full-service marketing is a testament to the power of returning home and reinventing one’s career path.
 It highlights the potential for local talent to drive global-standard technological advancements, proving that significant industry shifts can indeed start in one’s own home.
 <br/>
 <br/>
-Now, WARP has grown to a team of fifteen people and is about to start its biggest project ever.
+Now, WARP has grown to a team of 20 people and is about to start its biggest project ever.
 Kevin, as the Chief Technical Officer, has shaped WARP to become a leader in technology in Iloilo.
 <br/>
 <br/>
 Kevin's story shows how moving back home and starting over in his career turned out to be a great decision.
 He moved from a corporate job in Manila to lead a top marketing agency in Iloilo.
 This shows that you can achieve great things right where you are, using local skills to meet global standards.